Years 7, 8 and 9

 What we learn:

 In Year 7 we ask some of the big questions about why people have beliefs, why we learn about religion, where the universe came from and how we can know if God exists.
 Students are also introduced to holy books and places of worship.
-As part of this scheme of work, we run a trip to places of worship in either Sheffield or Derby.
+As part of this scheme of work, we run a trip to places of worship in Derby.
+We strongly encourage students to join us on this trip even if they have been to some places of worship with their primary schools as the trip is an integral part of this sequence of lessons and affords learners a rare opportunity to explore the diversity of modern Britain.

 In Year 8 we explore the influence of religious world views.
 We look at how religious ideas such as respect for the sanctity of life and non-violence have influenced and shaped culture leading to a more positive and equal society.
 We also explore methods of effecting positive change in the world and specifically look at the issue of violence perpetrated in the name of religion.